SRKabir/Rapid_FloodModelling_CNN/README.md

 Please note, currently the codes are not optimized.
 Therefore, you would need to change the directory names and files.
 However, necessary comments are provided for understanding the codes.

+The codes are constantly updated to help our current research and we intend to release a stable version in the future.

 Please contact s.r.kabir@lboro.ac.uk for any issues.